 This means that a majority of your deadlift workouts should use a rep range anywhere from 2 reps per set to around 8 reps per set.

 The reason for this is quite simple.
 Higher rep ranges will require that you reduce the amount of resistance you’re using.
 While that might be beneficial in terms of cardiovascular ability, higher rep ranges are unlikely to specifically help you improve your 1 rep deadlift maximum, since higher ranges promote differing adaptations like fatigue resistance and endurance (3).

 An often-overlooked aspect of deadlifting ability is grip strength.
 Simply put, if your grip strength isn’t up to par, you could be significantly holding your deadlift back.

-When you consider the deadlift and the muscle groups involved, the deadlift relies very heavily on your posterior chain, or your entire back, hamstrings and glutes.
+When you consider the deadlift and the muscle groups involved, the deadlift relies very heavily on your posterior chain, or your entire back, hamstrings, and glutes.
 Collectively, the amount of force and strength that these muscle groups can produce is typically much greater than what your hands can hold on to.
 While your body might be able to deadlift 500lbs. you’ll never be able to if your grip strength gives out at a lower number.
-Considering, you should work on developing grip strength.
+Considering this, you should work on developing grip strength.